-- MBTA Safety Awareness Training (all employees and relevant contractors) - Specialized Safety Risk Management Training (all executive and field management) - Specialized SMS Review Training (ESC, SMRC, and MBTA Safety)
+- MBTA Safety Management System (SMS) Fundamentals Training (all employees and relevant contractors) - Specialized Safety Risk Management Training (all safety personnel, executive and field management) - Specialized SMS Evaluation Training (Agency Leadership, executive management, and safety personnel)

-MBTA will provide initial and recurrent SMS training in accordance with these training modules.
 Details of the SMS-specific training content are provided below.
-This training will be reviewed and updated periodically.
+This training is reviewed and updated periodically.

-8.2.1 MBTA Safety Awareness Training
+8.2.1 MBTA SMS Fundamentals Training

-As part of their new employment training, all employees will be trained on the basics of SMS and safety reporting systems.
-Initial MBTA Safety Awareness training addresses the elements shown below:
+As part of new employment training, all employees are educated on the fundamentals of SMS and employee safety reporting systems.
+Initial MBTA SMS fundamentals training module addresses the objectives shown below:

+- Define what an SMS is;

+- What an employee's role is in the SMS;

-- Hazard identification
+- Hazard identification;

-- How to report hazards and safety concerns
+- How to report hazards and safety concerns; and

 - Voluntary and mandatory reporting system differences